-**THIS IS A PART TIME SCHEDULE IN MONTGOMERY CO., MONDAY THROUGH FRIDAY.**
+**THIS IS A PART-TIME SCHEDULE IN MONTGOMERY CO., (3) EVENINGS A WEEK FROM 3P-6P**

-Schedule will start as 4Pm and end as late as 6pm.
-Clients will start in be in Beltsville.
+The schedule will start as early as 3 pm and end as late as 6 pm.
+Clients will start in being in Beltsville.

 Advancing Beyond the Spectrum (ABS) was founded to provide the highest quality, evidence-based practices for children with developmental delays.
 We create cooperative partnerships between home, school, and community.
 Our services are predicated on the study of Applied Behavior Analysis with our goal being to help children move beyond labels and into futures that include meaningful social relationships, academic success, appropriate behaviors, and effective communication.